 Daily Organization & Scheduling

-I believe I touched on this in my post on “how to create the perfect planner for you,” but essentially I try to give myself an “out”.
+I believe I touched on this in my post on “how to create the perfect planner for you,” but essentially I try to give myself an “out.”
 I have certain tedious routine maintenance tasks I do every single day.
 Beyond that, I keep a running to-do list and a daily to-do list of my top three priorities.
 These are my “must dos.”

-My day basically looks like:
+My day during my second year of blogging basically looked like:

 7-10: social media and emails (I am usually a zombie at this time, so I schedule my low attention items here)